Farzadr98/Javascript-Karnaugh-map-solver/README.md

 The license and terms of use are detailed within the LICENSE file.
 Here’s a brief overview:

 The product is free of charge for use, copying, modification, merging, publishing, and distribution, provided that the developer is credited.
-Permission is not granted for selling copies of the software.